-The application submission deadline for organizations that have completed the Letter of Intent and have been invited to apply for grant consideration in 2018 will be: January 15th, April 15th, July 15th, and October 15th.
+The application submission deadline for organizations that have completed the Letter of Intent and have been invited to apply for grant consideration are: January 15th, April 15th, July 15th,and October 15th.
 If submission deadlines fall on a weekend or holiday, applications will be due the following business day by 5:00 pm.
 Applications are due, submitted online, by 5:00 pm CST on the deadline date.
 Applications received after the deadline date/time will not be reviewed.
 All applications to the Foundation will be accepted through the online application system.

 The Board, at its discretion, may review an application out of the established grant cycle if it is of particular interest to the Foundation.

 The Lloyd K. Johnson Foundation accepts applications for full proposals and the Foundation's “Short Form” for proposals $2,000 and under.

 After eligibility screening, proposals are reviewed by Foundation staff.
 Additional information may be requested, especially if the proposed project is complex.
 The comprehensive review may include conversations with the organizations staff, board members or other members of the community.
 In addition, Foundation staff may conduct site visits to better understand the project.